Sarawak: Etymology

 The rhinoceros hornbill is the state bird of Sarawak.

-The generally-accepted explanation of the state's name is that it is derived from the Sarawak Malay word Serawak, which means antimony.
-A popular alternative explanation is that it is a contraction of the four Malay words purportedly uttered by Pangeran Muda Hashim (uncle to the Sultan of Brunei), "Saya serah pada awak" (I surrender it to you), when he gave Sarawak to James Brooke, an English explorer, in 1841.
-However, the latter explanation is incorrect: the territory had been named Sarawak before the arrival of James Brooke, and the word awak was not in the vocabulary of Sarawak Malay before the formation of Malaysia.
+The generally accepted explanation of the state's name is that it derives from the Sarawak Malay word Serawak, which means antimony.
+A popular alternative explanation is that it is a contraction of the four Malay words Pangeran Muda Hashim (the Sultan of Brunei's uncle) purportedly uttered when he gave Sarawak to James Brooke, an English explorer, in 1841: "Saya serah pada awak" ("I surrender it to you").
+But that is false: the territory was named Sarawak before Brooke arrived, and the word awak was not in Sarawak Malay's vocabulary before the formation of Malaysia.
 The area of today's Sarawak was known as Cerava by Portuguese cartographers in the 16th century.

 Sarawak is nicknamed "Land of the Hornbills" (Bumi Kenyalang).
 These birds are important cultural symbols for the Dayak people, representing the spirit of God.
-It is also believed that if a hornbill is seen flying over residences, it will bring good luck to the local community.
-Sarawak has eight of the world's fifty-four species of hornbills, and the Rhinoceros hornbill is the state bird of Sarawak.
+It is believed that if a hornbill is seen flying over residences, it will bring the local community good luck.
+Sarawak has eight of the world's 54 species of hornbills, and the Rhinoceros hornbill is Sarawak's state bird.